 Our team crafted a marketing campaign specifically targeted to “UNO” buyers – predominately student housing developers.
 AQUILA was able to achieve multiple competing bids.
 Our team ultimately helped LCM choose a student housing developer, Inland, that would comply with LCM’s architectural program and provide a financial structure that worked for both groups.
 Additionally, AQUILA created a condo association on the building so LCM would not have to pay property taxes.

 In the end, ECLA received a 5,000 SF space on the ground floor of the project, their 25 requested parking spaces and an upfront payment for the ground lease.
-Based on their real estate investment, they were able to get a loan to fund the rest of the ministries for the amount that they had hoped to achieve out of sale.
-In return, LCMS received a greater portion of the ground lease payment and was able to retain their long term investment in the property.
+Based on their commercial real estate investment, they were able to get a loan to fund the rest of the ministries for the amount that they had hoped to achieve out of sale.
+In return, LCMS received a greater portion of the ground lease payment and was able to retain their long term commercial investment in the property.

 Inland built a 19-story multi-family structure on the site that features 504-bedroom units.
 Now called “University House”, the project was delivered in August 2016 and LCM operates its worship center out of the ground floor space.